 Raising the right size for better efficiency and profit for small farms

-There have been many recent articles related to what is the best size for cows that makes the most economical sense.
-There have been some weights stated that could be ideal for economical reasons.
+There have been many recent articles related to what is the best size for cows that make the most economical sense.
+There have been some weights stated that could be ideal for economic reasons.
 They seem to range between 800 - 1200 lbs according to what the goals and objectives of the breeder are.
-Three common goals/objectives that make a lot of sense are.
+This range is what we consider “Classic Size”.

 There is no official definition of what “classic” means when associated with cattle.
 There are cattle called “miniature” with vague or no definition associated with why the frame scores were selected for them.
 A mature Miniature Hereford cow could weigh, on average, between 450 lbs to 850 lbs. according to Noble Research Institute's Frame Score Calculator.
 Our Mini Hereford bull weighs around 1,200 lbs and we don’t call that “miniature”.

 Miniature Hereford sizes were selected to be smaller beef cattle for small farms.
 The Largent Ranch originated the idea of “Miniature Herefords .
 Here are the objectives associated with them.

 “This idea was due in part to the rise in popularity of small acreage farms, or “ranchettes”.
 So many people were leaving the big cities to live on 5-15 acre country homes, they would want a small, gentle animal as a pet, agricultural tax exemption status, and the more adventurous may even want to raise their own beef.
 Small animals would eat far less than their modern-sized counterparts, and thrive in smaller environments”.